thomasmarano/CV/README.md

   #### + Foreign Affairs and International Politics

   In recent times, the dramatic political upheaval across the world has sent me searching for answers.
-Whether I'm reading about Xi Jinping's consolidation of power in China or the age-old Sunni-Shia power struggle in the Middle East, I draw parallels from history and across borders & political systems to make better sense of the world around me today.
+Whether I'm reading about Xi Jinping's consolidation of power in China or the age-old Sunni-Shia power struggle in the Middle East, I draw parallels from history and across borders to make better sense of the world around me today.

   #### + Music and Concerts

   Aside from attending numerous concerts and music festivals, I have also dabbled in the production side of things.
 At Yale, I led a 30-person team, managed a budget of $225k and all logistical aspects related to hosting a concert for 10,000 students.
-Artists included [Jessie J](https://en.wikipedia.org/wiki/Jessie_J) and the release video for the concert can be found [here](https://www.youtube.com/watch?v=17iBpTIbjF8).
+Artists included [Jessie J](https://en.wikipedia.org/wiki/Jessie_J).
+Release video for the concert can be found [here](https://www.youtube.com/watch?v=17iBpTIbjF8).

   #### + Counselling and Mentoring

-  My itch to solve problems extends throughout my personal life and into the relationships around me.
-When others tell me about personal problems, much like with programming, I do my best to isolate the problem, reframe it, before then determining incremental steps to reach a resolution.
-Whether the counterpart is a friend, a colleague, or a youth inmate in prison, I follow a similar framework to address the unique circumstances.
+  My itch to solve problems extends throughout my personal life.
+When those around me tell me about personal problems, much like with programming, I do my best to isolate the problem, reframe it, and then determine incremental steps to find a solution.
+Whether the counterpart is a friend, a colleague, or a youth inmate in prison, I don't feel satisfied until I have positively contributed in some way.

   #### + Travelling